Voter Registration In District of Columbia

 Early Voting In District of Columbia

 D.C. offers in-person early voting.
 No excuse is needed to vote early.
-Early voting begins two weeks before the election and ends within one week.
+Early voting begins one week before election day and ends the day before.

 Primary Elections In District of Columbia